Water supply in Vienna: First high source line

 The sources of the largely brickwork Kaiser Franz Josefs-Wasserleitung, as the First high source line was originally called, are located near Kaiserbrunn in the Schwarza Valley between the high plateau of the Rax, which rises to 2,007 meters, and the Schneeberg, the highest mountain in Lower Austria at 2,076 meters.
 Over the years, other springs, such as those in Gußwerk or at the foot of the Schneealpe, were fed into the First High source line.
 The course leads from Kaiserbrunn via Hirschwang through the Höllental by means of a 3 km long tunnel, through a walled canal further on via Payerbach, Neunkirchen, Bad Vöslau, Baden, Mödling to the water reservoirs such as the elevated tank at Rosenhügel in Hietzing, from where it is then further distributed.

 The water flows for 16 hours until it arrives in Vienna.
 The difference in altitude is 276 m.
 It warms up by 1.5 – 2 °C in the process.
 Since the water flows freely downhill the entire way, no pumping stations are necessary.
-In the years 1953–1959 the water reservoir Neusiedl am Steinfeld was built with a capacity of 600,000 m³, which is one of the largest water reservoirs in Europe.
+In the years 1953–1959 the water reservoir Neusiedl am Steinfeld was built with a capacity of 600,000 m^{3}, which is one of the largest water reservoirs in Europe.
 The Schneealpen tunnel, which was built between 1965 and 1968, also allows spring water to be fed in from Styria.